 The CIM allows applications to determine when a cluster is in a consistent state, but it does not take action to resolve inconsistent clusters.
 Many different methods to ensure consistent clusters have been used in the high-availability field, but there is only one method that has proven completely effective and does not require cooperation between the nodes.
 PRIMECLUSTER uses this method known as the Shutdown Facility (SF) to return to a consistent cluster state when something occurs to disrupt that state.
-In the cluster partition example shown in Figure 2, both nodes will report the other node as having the state LEFTCLUSTER.
+In the cluster partition example shown in Figure 1.2 Cluster partition in two-node cluster, both nodes will report the other node as having the state LEFTCLUSTER.
 The CIM will return a FALSE status.
 To get the cluster into a consistent state, SF forces one of the nodes into a safe state by either forcing a panic or shutting off the power.